xhnatiuk/cpsc330/notes.md

 #### [LightGBM](https://lightgbm.readthedocs.io/)

-- Not part of `sklearn` but has similar interface.
-- Install it in your conda environment: `conda install -c conda-forge lightgbm`
+Not part of `sklearn` but has similar interface.
+Install it in your conda environment: `conda install -c conda-forge lightgbm`.

 - Small model size
 - Faster
 - Typically better scores than random forests

 #### [CatBoost](https://catboost.ai/)

-- Not part of `sklearn` but has similar interface.
-- Install it in your conda environment: `conda install -c conda-forge catboost`
+Not part of `sklearn` but has similar interface.
+Install it in your conda environment: `conda install -c conda-forge catboost`.

 - Usually better scores but slower compared to `XGBoost` and `LightGBM`

 ## Averaging